claudia-000/HackSat_Site/README.md

 # HackSat_Site
-Site for the HackSat Hackathon
+This is the repository for the site created for the HackSat Hackathon